freebsd/freebsd-quarterly/2020q4/routing-multipath.md

 This work targets implementing scalable routing multipath support and enabling it by default.
 It closes the long-standing feature gap with other modern networking OSes.

-This work is a part of on-going efforts to modernize routing subsystem.
+This work is a part of on-going efforts to modernize the routing subsystem.

 ## Background